zsparal/api-documentation/source/payments/recurring.rst

        .. type:: string
           :required: true

      - Your unique PayPal Website ID.
-Please contact your PayPal account manager to get this identifier.
+Contact your PayPal account manager to get this identifier.

    * - ``f``